aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 #### Step 10 - Use the cache service

-You should now be able to use the caching with Redis in your Laravel application.
+You should now be able to use caching with Redis in your Laravel application.

 Try using the \Illuminate\Facades\Cache::ping() method to see if you can connect to Redis.
 Then try the various caching methods of the the cache facade and cache helper.